rock-core/rock-and-syskit/source/workspace/index.html.md

 [which we have already done in the Basics part](../basics/composition.html#add_package).

+The most important design driver, when building your workspace and build configuration, is to ensure **repeatability**.
+The goal is to make sure one can at any time rebuild a workspace from scratch, of course on developer's machines, but also in continuous integration environments, or on embedded systems.
+{: .important}

 We'll first have a presentation of [the conventions that govern the structure of a workspace](conventions.html).
 We'll then see [how to setup a new project, and how to create new package sets](setup.html).